joncreative/Sample/README.md

-# Sample
+# Keyword Tool
-Sample of a Repository
+Enter a keyword and get insights fetched from LLM